 The Fair Work Ombudsman

-If the written demand fails, you may wish to submit a complaint to the Fair Work Ombudsman.
-The Ombudsman will inquire into the issue, and will help to conduct a mediation between you and your employer.
+If your employer does not respond to you written demand, you may wish to submit a complaint to the Fair Work Ombudsman.
+The Ombudsman will inquire into the issue, and will help facilitate a mediation between you and your employer.

-If the Fair Work Ombudsman fails to resolve the issue, you may be able to commence proceedings in the Federal Circuit Court alleging that your employer has been in violation of the Fair Work Act 2009, including neglecting to:
+If the Fair Work Ombudsman fails to resolve the issue, the next step is to commence proceedings in the Federal Circuit Court alleging that your employer is in violation of the Fair Work Act 2009.

 Underpayment of wages and insolvency

 Most employees who lose their job as a result of the bankruptcy or insolvency of their employer are entitled to make a claim under the Fair Entitlements Guarantee Act 2012.
-Such claims include:
+Such claims can cover:

 - Accrued annual leave payments.